- Bedrooms: 2

 Excellent TripAdvisor rating!
 AirBnB Superhost

 Greylag Cottage is located on Freeman Street, just a short walk from Wells Quay and the centre of town with all that it has to offer.
 Greylag is a traditional Grade II listed flint cottage dating back to 1825 and has been recently refurbished to a high standard throughout.
 It offers the traditional with the benefit of mod cons that we just can't do without.
 It's the perfect base to explore all that beautiful North Norfolk has to offer.

 'We had a very warm welcome and enjoyed our time in the 'Dolls House'!
 We had everything we needed.'

-Sitting/Dining Room with comfortable seating, flat screen TV with Freesat and integral DVD player, iPod dock, table and four chairs and multi fuel stove.
+Sitting/Dining Room with comfortable seating, Smart TV with Freesat, DVD player, table and four chairs and multi fuel stove.
 The cottage has a modern kitchen with an electric hob and oven, fridge with icebox, worktop freezer, microwave, dishwasher, washing machine and tumble dryer.

 Bathroom with bath, over-bath mixer shower, washbasin and wc

 Bedroom 1 - at the front of the cottage, this is a delightful double bedroom with antique furniture and tasteful decor.
 There is a wardrobe, chest of draws and dressing table - hair dryer provided